Hypocrisy gone viral? Officials set bad COVID-19 examples

 THE FRENCH EXCEPTION

-French President Emmanuel Macron also has been inconsistent with masks, leaving the French public confused.
-Although Macron has sometimes appeared in a mask for visits at hospitals and schools, it’s a different story in the Elysee presidential palace and for speeches.
-During a visit to a Paris hospital on May 15, Macron initially wore a mask to chat with doctors but then removed it to talk with union workers.
+French President Emmanuel Macron also has been inconsistent with masks.
+Though Macron has sometimes appeared in a mask for visits at hospitals and schools, it’s different in the Elysee presidential palace and for speeches.
+During a visit to a Paris hospital on May 15, Macron initially wore a mask to chat with doctors but then removed it to talk with unionists.

-Interior Minister Christophe Castaner also faced criticism this month for huddling with dozens of mask-makers in a factory for a photo where everyone removed their masks.
+A top Japanese prosecutor was reprimanded and later resigned this month after defying a stay-at-home recommendation.
+Hiromu Kurokawa, the country’s No. 2 prosecutor, acknowledged that he wasn’t social distancing when he played mahjong for money at a newspaper reporter’s home twice in May.
+Japan didn’t enforce a stay-at-home recommendation, but the gambling scandal caused outrage because many were practicing social distancing.

+At a March news conference to open a COVID-19 field hospital in Milan, photographers and video journalists were pushed into corners that didn’t allow proper spacing.
+Only text reporters were given seating in line with regulations.
+The Codacons consumer protection group announced it would file a complaint with prosecutors in Milan for a lack of proper distancing.

 PUTIN’S DIFFERENT APPROACH

-The only time Russian President Vladimir Putin wore protective gear in public was on March 24, when he visited a top coronavirus hospital in Moscow.
-Before donning a hazmat suit, Putin shook hands with Dr. Denis Protsenko, the head of the hospital.
+Russian President Vladimir Putin only wore protective gear in public on March 24, when he visited a top coronavirus hospital in Moscow.
+Before donning a hazmat suit, Putin shook hands with the hospital head, Dr. Denis Protsenko.
 Neither wore masks or gloves, and a week later, Protsenko tested positive for the virus.
 That raised questions about Putin’s health, but the Kremlin said he was fine.

-Putin has since held at least seven face-to-face meetings, according to the Kremlin website.
-He and others didn’t wear masks during those meetings, and Putin also didn’t cover his face for events marking Nazi Germany’s defeat in World War II.
+Putin has since held at least seven face-to-face meetings, according to the Kremlin website, and he and others didn’t wear masks.
+He also didn’t cover his face for May 9 events marking Nazi Germany’s defeat in World War II.

-When asked why Putin doesn’t wear a mask during public appearances, spokesman Dmitry Peskov said the Kremlin has a different approach to protecting the president’s health.
+The Kremlin has a different approach to protecting the president’s health, spokesman Dmitry Peskov said.

 “When it comes to public events, we ask medical workers to test all the participants in advance,” Peskov told reporters.